odunlop/py-office/README.md

 * Developed using...
     - Python 3.9
     - unittest
+    - psycopg2 (pip must be fully up to date to ensure it works properly)
 * Designed so employees can check if a meeting room is busy or occupied
 * Test-driven with dependency injection in mind